Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/configuring-demo-apps.md

     kubectl exec -it $(kubectl get po -l app=loadgenerator -ojsonpath='{.items[0].metadata.name}') -- sh -c 'apt install curl -y'
     ```

+4. Deploy basic DNS policy as global allow.

+    In order to explicitly allow workloads to connect to the Kubernetes DNS component, we are going to implement a policy that controls such traffic.

+    ```bash
+    kubectl apply -f demo/10-security-controls/default-allow-kube-dns.yaml
+    ```

 [Next -> Module 3](../modules/using-security-controls.md)